freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 5.1

-**THE FIRST THING YOU NEED TO DO IS START THE TERMINAL.** Do that by clicking the "hamburger" menu at the top left of the screen, going to the "terminal" section, and clicking "new terminal".
+**The first thing you need to do is start the terminal.** Do that by clicking the "hamburger" menu at the top left of the screen, going to the "terminal" section, and clicking "new terminal".
 Once you open a new one, type `echo hello terminal` into the terminal and press enter.

 #### HINTS

 - Capitalization matters
-- If the tests don't run, type `exit` into the terminal and try redoing the instructions
+- If the tests don't run automatically, try typing `exit` into the terminal and redoing the instructions

 ## 10. Print Working Directory